carteruh/carter-ung.github.io/_pages/about.md

 ## News
 **October 2024** My research in pose-invariant face recognition is under submission to the **International Conference on Computer Vision Theory and Applications (VISAPP) 2025** as a **first-author** for publication.

-**October 2024** My research in pose-invariant face recognition was accepted at the  **Rice Gulf Coast Research Symposium (GCURS) 2025** where I will be giving an oral presentation.
+**October 2024** My research in pose-invariant face recognition was accepted at the  **Rice Gulf Coast Undergraduate Research Symposium (GCURS) 2025** where I will be giving an oral presentation.

 **June 2024** I was granted the **Provost Undergraduate Research Scholarship** to conduct a funded-semester of research to work on resolution effects on face recognition.